 The Institute also serves as a top-level forum, enabling key-decision makers and experts to discuss pressing policy problems in an intellectually stimulating and unrestricted manner.
 We put on a wide range of public lectures and other events.
 There are also opportunities for postgraduates and other early career researchers to get involved.

-- IAS Fellows' Seminar - Emergence and Pathology of Concepts: Learning from “the man behind the curtain” 1:00pm to 2:00pm, Seminar Room, Institute of Advanced Study, Professor Thomas Vogt (University of South Carolina), Contact email@example.com
+- IAS Fellows' Seminar - Eternal Flames: architectural theory and production in the 1980s 1:00pm to 2:00pm, Seminar Room, Institute of Advanced Study, Professor Michael Chapman (Newcastle University, Australia), Contact firstname.lastname@example.org

 Telephone: +44 (0)191 334 2589

 CANCELLED - International Energy Systems Integration - 2 day workshop on 22 and 23 March (Hogan Lovells theatre, Durham Law School).